mssun/rpython-by-example/flow-control/index.rst

 ------------------

 .. note::
-    all allowed, for loops restricted to builtin types, generators very restricted.
+    All allowed, for loops restricted to builtin types, generators very restricted.

 Range
 -----

 .. note::
-    range and xrange are identical. range does not necessarily create an array, only if the result is modified.
+    Range and xrange are identical. range does not necessarily create an array, only if the result is modified.
 It is allowed everywhere and completely implemented.
 The only visible difference to CPython is the inaccessibility of the xrange fields start, stop and step.